kokoko3k/koko-aio-slang/docs-ng.md

     Strength:
         This modulates the clarity and the perceived flickering.
+    Hard limit strobe effect to:
-    Gain adjustment, post gamma adjustment, Less gain on dark colors:
+        This limit the maximum oscillation to reduce flickering on mid-tones Gain adjustment, post gamma adjustment, Less gain on dark colors:
         Since the perceived image depends on the display pixel refresh speed, it may be needed to adjust this.